How to Apply

 University of Maryland, Baltimore

-The application requires a fee of $75.00 payable in U.S. funds when the application is submitted.
+The submission of the online application requires a non-refundable fee of $75.00 payable in U.S. funds.

 Additional Information for International Applicants